Killian604/learnKeras/README.md

 ### Folders:
 - data: houses data to potentially be analyzed
+- notebooks: houses notebooks from which to experiment code
 - opensourceKernelsExamples: contains example kernels that properly use the tools
 - readingMaterials: contains information on ML and tool utilization